-As we age, intervertebral discs begin to break down, which can lead to a degenerative lumbar spine condition.
-The joints between the vertebrae – called facet joints – also degenerate and lose their smooth cartilage covering.
+As we age, spinal discs begin to break down, which can lead to a degenerative lumbar spine condition.
+The spinal facet joints can also degenerate and lose their smooth cartilage covering.
 This degenerative spine condition is called osteoarthritis if joint inflammation occurs.
 Because the lumbar spine is put under so much stress on a daily basis, this area is particularly prone to these types of degeneration.

-Weakened discs and worn facet joints can cause any of the following to occur:
+Weakened discs and worn facet joints can cause the following specific conditions:

-- Herniated disc – a disc breaks open and extrudes its inner fluid (nucleus pulposus) into the spinal canal
+- Herniated disc — occurs when a disc’s tough exterior rips and its inner fluid pushes into the spinal canal.

-- Bulging disc — a disc weakens and swells beyond its normal perimeter, thereby impinging on the spinal canal
+- Bulging disc — a disc that weakens and swells beyond its normal boundaries

 All of the above conditions can involve nerve compression.
-In other words, bone or disc material can press on spinal nerves, causing pain, numbness, tingling, and muscle weakness.
+For example, bone or disc material can press on spinal nerves, causing pain, numbness, tingling and muscle weakness.
 These chronic symptoms can severely impact your quality of life.

 If your doctor has diagnosed you with a degenerative lumbar spine condition and nonsurgical treatments, such as medication and physical therapy, have done little to relieve your symptoms, the board-certified surgeons+ at Laser Spine Institute may be able to help.

 As the leader in minimally invasive spine surgery, our decompression and stabilization procedures are an alternative to traditional open neck and back surgery.
 Because of our muscle-sparing approach, our patients can experience a shorter recovery time and lower risk of infection and complication compared to traditional open spine surgery.^